Deerfield, New Hampshire

 Deerfield is a town in Rockingham County, New Hampshire, United States.
-The population was 4,855 at the 2020 census, up from 4,280 at the 2010 census.
+The population was 4,855 at the 2020 census, up from 4,280 in 2010.
 Deerfield is the location of the annual Deerfield Fair.

+Public Safety

+Deerfield has been served by a full-time police department since 1982; today it offers 24/7 services with a complement of eight full-time officers.
+Fire and Rescue services are covered by a volunteer Fire Department, and its ambulance service is provided by Raymond Ambulance, Inc. out of Raymond, NH.
+The town's emergency services are dispatched by the Rockingham County Sheriff's Office Dispatch Center.

+Deerfield falls within Troop A of the New Hampshire State Police.

 History

 Deerfield was originally part of Nottingham.
 In 1756, residents petitioned for organization of a separate parish, but were denied.
 In 1765, while a second petition was pending, two local hunters presented colonial governor Benning Wentworth with a deer.
 Permission was granted, and "Deerfield" was incorporated in 1766.
 The incorporation act for Deerfield was signed by three members of the Leavitt family, including Capt.
 Samuel Leavitt who later was one of the town's first selectmen.
 Leavitts Hill in Deerfield was named for the family, who had first settled in nearby Exeter.

-"Deerfield Parade", a hilltop district first settled about 1740, was located on the early postal route between Concord and Portsmouth.
+"Deerfield Parade", a hilltop district first settled circa 1740, was located on the early postal route between Concord and Portsmouth.
 Here, the militia of the Revolutionary and Civil wars trained and "paraded" on the village common.
 The "Parade" was then a professional, cultural and trade center.
 About 1798, citizens founded Deerfield Academy, a high school.
 It burned in 1842.

 Once a thriving farm community which was disappointed when bypassed by railroads, the town in 1876 established the Deerfield Fair.
 Now billed as "New England's Oldest Family Fair", the four-day event draws huge crowds each autumn to admire animals, produce and crafts, or to enjoy amusement park rides.

 Geography

+Deerfield is in southeastern New Hampshire, on the western side of Rockingham County.
+The town's western border is the Merrimack County line.
+The highest point in Deerfield as well as in Rockingham County is the summit of Nottingham Mountain, at 1345 ft above sea level, near the town's western border.
+Portions of the Pawtuckaway Mountains, including a small portion of Pawtuckaway State Park, are along the eastern border of the town.
+A part of Bear Brook State Park, including the campground area at Spruce Pond and Beaver Pond, is in the southwestern corner of the town.